 The parser for recognizing this language, as developed in the last section, did not construct an explicit parse tree.
 The grammar we have now employed seems to map immediately to parse trees in which the usual associativity and precedence of the operators is correctly reflected, but it is left recursive and thus unsuitable as the basis on which to construct a recursive descent parser.
-However, as we saw in section 8.8, it is possible to construct other forms of parser to handle grammars that employ left recursion.
+(It is possible to construct other forms of parser that can handle grammars that employ left recursion, although this is beyond the scope of this book).
 For the moment we shall not pursue the interesting problem of whether or how a recursive descent parser could be modified to generate an explicit tree.
 We shall content ourselves with the observation that the execution of such a parser effectively walks an implicit structure, whose nodes correspond to the various calls made to the sub-parsers as the parse proceeds.